libka-b/libka-b.github.io/_posts/2024-09-28-Learning-Kotlin-as-Python-developer.md

 ```

 Which I find pretty straightforward.
 On top of that, Kotlin's lambdas aren't limited to be just a single expression.
 The lambda's body can span multiple lines and the last line is its return value (you don't type explicit `return` in lambda).

-As you might have noticed in the previous examples, Kotlin, unlike Python, is typed and it is typed strictly.
-I was advocating on using the type annotations in production Python codebases to make it clear what's being used where, but the types weren't strictly enforced in Python and so by using Kotlin I still learnt some new things about the types.
-For instance, that my previous [blog post](https://libka-b.github.io/2022/04/07/Mypy-generics-and-subtypes.html) is completely wrong.

 ## Extension functions and receivers